Bye Bye Love (film)

 Bye Bye Love is a 1995 American romantic comedy film that deals with the central issue of divorce.
 It was directed by Sam Weisman and written by Gary David Goldberg and Brad Hall.
 It stars Matthew Modine, Randy Quaid, Paul Reiser, Janeane Garofalo, Amy Brenneman, Eliza Dushku, Rob Reiner, Amber Benson, and Lindsay Crouse.
 Production costs were heavily underwritten by McDonald's product placement.

 Goldberg and Hall stated that they included in the script several fictionalized accounts of events that had happened to divorced friends of theirs.
 Also acting in the film were Jayne Brook, and Ed Flanders in his last movie role.

+Bye Bye Love was released by 20th Century Fox on March 17, 1995.
+The film received negative reviews from critics and grossed $12.1 million.

 Plot

 This is a story about the breakup of the family.
 In particular, it focuses on the lifestyle of three divorced men in the Los Angeles area, Dave Goldman (Matthew Modine), wrestling coach/driver's ed teacher Vic D'Amico (Randy Quaid), and real estate agent Donny Carson (Paul Reiser).

 The film is presented from their perspective and it reveals their relationships with their children, former wives, girlfriends, male friendships, and their identities as divorced men.
 In addition to dealing with divorce, the film touches on spousal loss and young adult homelessness.